Midlothian campaign: Liberal election victory in 1880

-All throughout the campaign, Diraeli remained deliberately quiet and avoided any public reaction.
+All throughout the campaign, Disraeli remained deliberately quiet and avoided any public reaction.
 Although he and the cabinet had only planned the dissolution of Parliament and a House of Commons election for 1881, two surprising Conservative victories in by-elections caused a shift in sentiment within the cabinet.
 In March 1880, the parliament was dissolved at short notice and new elections were called.

 Since the rules prevented peers from electioneering, the conservatives were at a disadvantage from the very beginning.
 With Prime Minister Disraeli, Foreign Secretary Lord Salisbury and Lord Cranbrook, the three strongest speakers of the Conservatives were by now all seated in the House of Lords and were therefore excluded from active campaigning and kept on the sidelines.

 On the other hand, Sir Stafford Northcote, since Disraeli's ennoblement Leader of the House of Commons, was considered an extremely weak speaker who couldn't exert any positive influence on the Conservative campaign.
 He was installed as his successor as Conservative Leader of the House of Commons at a time when Disraeli still assumed that Gladstone's retirement would be permanent.
-When Gladstone came out of retirement however, Disraeli quickly came to regret this decision, because at once a more determined leadership of the Conservative faction in the House of Commons and a combative debating style were needed to withstand Gladstone's severe attacks.
+When Gladstone came out of retirement, however, Disraeli quickly came to regret this decision, because at once a more determined leadership of the Conservative faction in the House of Commons and a combative debating style were needed to withstand Gladstone's severe attacks.
 Northcote was unable to contribute that, especially since he had been at one time Gladstone's private secretary.
 He wasn't a good debater; moreover, he often came across as being too timid.

 Furthermore, the economic crisis in agriculture in Great Britain had hit the Conservative Party particularly hard - the landowning aristocracy formed their traditional base and backbone.
 Lower rental income in recent years led to reduced contributions to the Conservatives' campaign funds.
 The Conservative campaign focused on warning voters that the Liberal Party would introduce Home Rule (i.e., self-government) in British Ireland.
 Although this issue would become a hot topic in the coming years, at the time of the 1880 general election it was still a new issue for voters to get used to and therefore not decisive.